damian-git-99/blog-app-node/README.md

 ## Objective
 The goal of this project is to build a blog application that allows users to post and read articles online.

+## User stories
+- User registration:
+As a new user, I want to be able to sign up for the application by providing my email and password so that I can create a new account and start using the app.

+- User login:
+As a registered user, I want to be able to log in to the application using my username and password so that I can access my account and use the app.

+- Secure authentication:
+As a user, I want my authentication to be done securely using bcrypt and session tokens, so that my information is protected from unauthorized access.

+- Logout functionality:
+As a user, I want to be able to log out of the application so that I can end my session and protect my information.

+- Create and publish posts:
+As a user, I want to be able to create and publish posts that include text and images so that I can share my thoughts and experiences with others.

+- View recent posts feed:
+As a user, I want to be able to view a feed of recently published posts from other users so that I can stay up to date with the latest content.

+- View user's personal posts:
+As a user, I want to be able to view a feed of my own posts, including unpublished posts, so that I can manage my content and see what I have created.

+- Delete own posts:
+As a user, I want to be able to delete my own posts so that I can remove content that I no longer want to be associated with.

+- View user's posts:
+As a user, I want to be able to view the published posts of a particular user so that I can see their content.

+- Edit own posts:
+As a user, I want to be able to edit my own posts so that I can make changes to the content and improve it over time.

+- Change profile information:
+As a user, I want to be able to change my profile information, such as my email, so that my account information stays up to date.

 ## User stories for later
 - Search posts using keywords:
 As a user, I want to be able to search for specific posts using keywords so that I can quickly find the content I am interested in.